KarinaFate/KarinaFate/README.md

 - 👋 Hi, I’m @KarinaFate
-- 👀 I’m interested in learning new things and how to improve or preserve (if they are good) current things
+- 👀 I’m interested in learning new things and how to improve or preserve (if they are good) current things, and i am writing a book
 - 🌱 I’m currently learning GitHub
 - 💞️ I’m looking to collaborate on how to efficiently control versions
 - 📫 How to reach me: by email gerkarina@gmail.com